MAG acquires prime plot in Dubai to build Keturah residences

 "The vision and long-term strategy of the emirate’s leadership encourages us to keep building and launching innovative projects that add value to residents in a city that never fails to amaze and exceed expectations," stated Al Gaddah.

-Work on the Keturah Downtown will be completed in Q4 2027, he added.
+Work on the Keturah Downtown will be completed in Q4 2027, he added.-TradeArabia News Service

 Copyright 2022 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).